-The general process for performing the in situ bioremediation injections in the UCRS includes installation of sand-mZVI filled fractures using DPT jet injection, installation of injection wells that have screens in contact with the fractures, and injection of EVO solution and DHC consortium into the subsurface through the injection wells.
+The general process for performing the in situ bioremediation injections in the UCRS includes installation of sand-mZVI filled fractures using DPT jet injection, installation of injection wells that have screens in contact with the fractures, and injection of EVO solution and DHC consortium into the subsurface through the injection wells (Figure 13).
 The sequence for each of these steps is described in the following sections.
-Figure 9 provides a conceptual depiction of injection wells that have undergone sand-mZVI fracture filling and EVO injection.
+Figure 11 provides a conceptual depiction of an injection well installed in sand-mZVI lenses and subsequent injection of EISB amendments.